openstack/reno/doc/source/usage.rst

 The ``reno`` command line tool is used to create a new release note file in the correct format and with a unique name.
-The ``create`` subcommand combines a random prefix with a "slug" value to make the new file with a unique name that is easy to identify again later.
+The ``create`` subcommand combines a random suffix with a "slug" value to make the new file with a unique name that is easy to identify again later.

 ::

     $ reno new slug-goes-here
-    Created new notes file in releasenotes/notes/95915aaedd3c48d8-slug-goes-here.yaml
+    Created new notes file in releasenotes/notes/slug-goes-here-95915aaedd3c48d8.yaml

 Within OpenStack projects, ``reno`` is often run via tox instead of being installed globally.
 For example